rwy0717/CMake/README.rst

 Supported Platforms
 -------------------

-MS Windows, Mac OS X, Linux, FreeBSD, Solaris, HP-UX, IRIX, BeOS, QNX
+MS Windows, Mac OS X, Linux, FreeBSD, Solaris, HP-UX, IRIX, BeOS, QNX, z/OS

 Other UNIX-like operating systems may work too out of the box, if not it should not be a major problem to port CMake to this platform.